Professor Maggie Cusack, Dean of the Faculty of Natural Sciences, University of Stirling

 The enormity of the climate challenge can result in paralysis and failure to respond.
 However, collective action by adopting the simplicity of the Stirling Protocol will help move us move in the right direction ensuring that we take an inclusive approach to our decision-making.

-Want to find out more about the Stirling and Clackmannanshire City Region Deal?
-You can read more here.
+Find out more about the Stirling and Clackmannanshire City Region Deal.